Last Updated on

 When it comes to optimizing your website for search (aka Search Engine Optimization – SEO), it’s critical that you think about how people will be arriving at your website.
 In other words, you want your website to line up with the proper search intent.

 If you are a cruise booking company, you don’t want traffic from people who are searching for Tom Cruise.
 These people are unlikely to book a cruise through your site.
 Rather, you want to attract search traffic from people who are actively seeking to book a cruise.

 So how do you optimize your site search intent?
 It’s all about keywords.

 Step #2: Optimize For Keywords

-Keywords are one of, if not the primary way that Google determines what a particular web page is about.
-Keywords and key phrases are words and phrases that describe the primary contents of the page.
-They help Google understand what your page is about and properly match it to searches.
+Keywords are one of, if not the primary way that Google update determines what a particular web page is about.
+Keywords and key phrases are words and phrases that describe the primary of the page.
+They help Google update understand what your page is about and properly match it to searches.

-In order for Google to understand your website and send traffic to it, you want to have search intent keywords and key phrases sprinkled (not stuffed) throughout your web pages.
+In order for Google update to understand your website and send traffic to it, you want to have search intent keywords and key phrases sprinkled (not stuffed) throughout your web pages.